notiz-dev/notiz/content/blog/graphql-code-first-with-nestjs-7.md

 For more details head over to the NestJS [docs](https://docs.nestjs.com/graphql/resolvers#object-types)!

 We have added a bit of boilerplate to our `User` model and other models we will create.
 Nest provides a CLI plugin to reduce the boilerplate of our models.
-Check out [GraphQL plugin](#graphql-plugin) section
+Check out the GraphQL plugin section on how to reduce the boilerplate.

 ### GraphQL Resolver